dffischer/pkgrepotools/makepkg-expanded.md

     If any execution yields an exit code other than 0, makepkg-expanded will abort instantly with the same exit code.

-    The default command first invokes makepkg(1) on the expanded PKGBUILD, followed by makepkg -S, if no `-B` option was given and then uses cp-pkgver(1) to propagate any version updated back to the original if the former two completed successfully.
-This would be roughly equal to passing 'makepkg -p $1; makepkg -Sp $1; cp-pkgver $1 $2' with this option.
+    The default command invokes makepkg(1) on the expanded PKGBUILD and then uses cp-pkgver(1) to propagate any version updated back to the original if the former completed successfully.
+This would be roughly equal to passing 'makepkg -p $1; cp-pkgver $1 $2' with this option.
+To build a source aurball, one could use 'makepkg -Sp $1' here instead.

     Using a custom command will disable the passing of any further unrecognized options.
 But they can instead be included in the command string itself.
-Note that this option also renders `-B` useless.

 All further options are directly passed through to every invocation of makepkg(1), apart from when an `-E` argument is present, in which case further arguments are silently ignored.

 ## EXIT STATUS

 When the program exits with status 0, it is safe to assume that all PKGBUILDs were successfully processed.
-This means that all `-E` statements exited with code 0 or, in the absence of such, all packages and source tarballs were created.
+This means that all `-E` statements exited with code 0 or, in the absence of such, all packages were created.

 When makepkg-template(1) fails on any PKGBUILD, the program immediatly halts passing through its exit code.